Residues of a tropical zeta function for convex domains: Complex, symplectic, and tropical geometry

 \subsection{Symplectic toric surfaces}

-In the previous paragraph, we started speaking about polygons dual to fans.
-A choice of such a polygon, up to translation, in terms of the toric surface corresponds to a numerically effective class in the real second cohomology of the surface, i.e. such a class that evaluates at each of the boundary divisors at a positive number.
-In fact, these numbers are precisely the lattice lengths of the sides of polygons, each side, being orthogonal to a ray of the fan, now is thought as an image of a boundary divisor.
-For instance, if we go back to the examples of the first paragraph in the previous subsection, the dual polygons of Example~\ref{ex_toric} a) are only standard unimodular triangles spanned by $(0,0),(a,0),(0,a),$ where $a>0,$ defining a ray in the one-dimensional second cohomology of the projective plane; and in Example~\ref{ex_toric} b) one has a fixed type of trapezoids for each $d$ with two free length parameters forming a cone in the corresponding second cohomology.
-Such a cone is referred to a the K\"ahler cone.
+We now pass from fans to their dual polygons.
+A choice of such a polygon, up to translation, corresponds to a numerical class in the real second cohomology of the toric surface which evaluates positively on each boundary divisor.
+These positive numbers are precisely the lattice lengths of the sides of the polygon.
+Each side is orthogonal to a ray of the fan and is the moment-map image of the corresponding boundary divisor.